-Corporate governance report This corporate governance report was prepared by the company's Board of Directors and covers the corporate governance of ÅF during the 2015 financial year.
+This corporate governance report was prepared by the company's Board of Directors and covers the corporate governance of ÅF during the 2016 financial year.
 The corporate governance report is submitted in accordance with the Swedish Annual Accounts Act and the Swedish Corporate Governance Code.
 The corporate governance report has been reviewed by Ernst & Young AB, whose opinion follows immediately after the report.

-Corporate governance within ÅF ÅF AB is a Swedish public limited company domiciled in Stockholm.
-The company's Class B shares are listed on Nasdaq Stockholm.
-Governance, management and control are divided between the shareholders, the Board of Directors, the CEO and Group management in accordance with applicable laws, rules and recommendations and with ÅF's Articles of Association and internal regulations.
+Corporate governance within ÅF

+ÅF AB is a Swedish public limited company domiciled in Stockholm.
+The company's class B shares are listed on Nasdaq Stockholm.
+Governance, management and control are divided between the shareholders, the Board of Directors, the CEO and the company's Group management in accordance with applicable laws, rules and recommendations and with ÅF's Articles of Association and internal regulations.
 The shareholders' meeting is the company's highest decision-making body and is the forum in which the shareholders exercise their voting rights.
-The Board of Directors and the Chairman of the Board are elected at the annual general meeting (AGM).
+The Board of Directors and the Chairman of the Board are elected at the general meeting of shareholders.
 The Board of Directors appoints the CEO.
-The administration of the company by the Board of Directors and the CEO, as well as the company's financial reporting are audited by the external auditor appointed by the AGM.
-For the purpose of streamlining and strengthening its work in certain areas, the Board of Directors has appointed an Audit Committee and a Remuneration Committee.
-One important support function for the Audit Committee is ÅF's Internal Audit Function. ÅF applies the Swedish Corporate Governance Code (available at www.corporategovernance-board.se) and did not deviate from it in 2015. ÅF complies with Nasdaq Stockholm's Rules for Issuers (available at business.nasdaq.com/list/Rules-and-Regulations) and generally accepted stock exchange practice.
+The administration of the company by the Board of Directors and the CEO, as well as the company's financial reporting are reviewed by the external auditor appointed by the AGM.
+To streamline and strengthen its work in certain areas, the Board of Directors has appointed an Audit Committee and a Remuneration Committee.
+One important support function for the Audit Committee is ÅF's Internal Audit Function. ÅF applies the Swedish Corporate Governance Code (available at www.corporategovernanceboard.se) and did not deviate from it in 2016. ÅF complies with Nasdag Stockholm's Rules for Issuers (available at business.nasdaq.com/list/Rules-and-Regulations) and generally accepted stock exchange practice.
 The most important internal instrument of governance is the Articles of Association adopted by the shareholders' meeting.
 In addition, there are the Board of Director's Rules of Procedure and the Board of Director's instructions for the CEO.
 Internal policies and instructions constitute essential management documents for the whole company, clarifying responsibility and authority within specific areas, such as information security, regulatory compliance and risk management.
-Ownership structure ÅF has issued two classes of shares: A shares and B shares.
-Each A share is entitled to 10 votes, and each B share to 1 vote.
-At the end of 2015, the total number of shareholders was 8,561.
-Share distribution: